zagui440s/personalCP/6Django/Day1/part-I/Intro-Django-ORM/README.md

 ```

 > Django creates our database tables with the app name first, followed by the app name.
 Before we even wrote our own models, there were many built-in tables here, named after the built-in apps in Django, such as `admin`, `auth`, and `sessions`.
 Also, take note of the `django-migrations` table, which django manages automatically in order to keep track of which migrations have already been run.
-Our app's table is `attendance_app_student`.
+Our app's table is `pokemon_app_pokemon`.
 Let's query for the records in that table and see what we get.

 ```bash
 pokedex_db=# SELECT * FROM pokemon_app_pokemon;